Principles of Clinical Psychology 4H PSYCH4081

 By the end of this course students will be able to:

-■ Discuss the development of psychology based interventions and their theoretical underpinnings
+■ Evaluate the development of psychology based interventions and their theoretical underpinnings

-■ Discuss current guidelines for treatment of complex psychological disorders
+■ Evaluate current guidelines for treatment drawing from examples of complex psychological disorders

 Minimum Requirement for Award of Credits